zhaaaa7/react/react-basics/README.md

 ```
 <Person name={this.state.person[0].name} age={this.state.person[0].age}>hello</Person>
 ```
-arrow function ensures "this" refers to the component.
+Arrow function ensures "this" refers to the component.
-Update, not mutate the state
-setState() will merge the new state into the old one: compare and update what is changed.
+Update, not mutate the state. setState() will merge the new state into the old one: compare and update what is changed.

 4. two way binding
 ```javascript